RRSP deduction limit vs. contribution limit

 Keep in mind, if you have multiple RRSPs – one for yourself and one for your spouse, for example – your deduction limit is how much you’re allowed to put into all of them combined.

-What is your RRSP contribution limit?
+What is the RRSP contribution limit?

 After calculating your deduction limit, you’ll need to look at your unused contribution room.